Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: Tensor Branches with Vector Multiplets

 For the purposes of our discussion of RG flows in~$(1,0)$ theories, we choose to define the value of~$a$ in supersymmetric SFTs in terms of their 't Hooft anomalies, via~\eqref{aisrephere}.
 We can use the 't Hooft anomalies in Table~\ref{known} to compute the value of~$a$ for a free theory of~$n_h$ hypermultiplets, $n_t$ tensor multiplets, and~$n_v$ vector multiplets,

 The~$a$-anomalies for hypermultiplets and tensor multiplets are well defined and were computed in~\cite{Fradkin:1983tg,Bastianelli:2000hi}.
-The value of~$a$ for a free vector multiplet is a definition, which follows from~\eqref{aisrephere} and the 't Hooft anomalies summarized in~Table~\ref{known}, is negative.
+According to our definition, the value of~$a$ for a free vector multiplet (which follows from~\eqref{aisrephere} and the 't Hooft anomalies summarized in~Table~\ref{known}) is negative.

 Although surprising, this feature has a precedent in four dimensions.
 A simple four-dimensional SFT with~$\CN=1$ supersymmetry is the theory of a linear multiplet, which is dual to a free chiral multiplet with a shift symmetry.
 The shift symmetry forces us to assign vanishing~$U(1)_R$ charge to the scalar in the chiral multiplet, so that its fermionic superpartner has~$R$-charge~$-1$.
-If we attempt to define the value of~$a_{d = 4}$ in this theory by extending the relation~\eqref{a4d} between the~$a$-anomaly and the~$U(1)_R$ symmetry anomalies that holds in SCFTs, we find that~$a_{d = 4} = -\frac{3}{16}<0$.
+If we attempt to define the value of the~$a$-anomaluy in this theory by extending the relation~\eqref{a4d} between the~$a$-anomaly and the~$U(1)_R$ symmetry anomalies that holds in SCFTs, we find that~$a = -\frac{3}{16}<0$.

-Returning to six dimensions, it is tempting to search for an interpretation of the negativity of the $a$-anomaly, e.g.~by embedding the unitary SFT of a free vector multiplet into a non-unitary CFT as in~\cite{ElShowk:2011gz}.
-Another puzzling aspect of~\eqref{afrees} is that it assigns a negative value~$\Delta a < 0$ to Higgsing, where a vector multiplet pairs up with a hypermultiplet to become massive, so that~$\Delta n_h = \Delta n_v = 1$.
+Returning to six dimensions, it is tempting to search for an interpretation of the negativity of the $a$-anomaly, e.g.~by embedding the unitary SFT of a free vector multiplet into a non-unitary CFT as in~\cite{ElShowk:2011gz}.\footnote{~A concrete interpretation along similar lines was subsequently proposed in~\cite{Beccaria:2015uta}.} Another puzzling aspect of~\eqref{afrees} is that it assigns a negative value~$\Delta a < 0$ to Higgsing, where a vector multiplet pairs up with a hypermultiplet to become massive, so that~$\Delta n_h = \Delta n_v = 1$.